pkerpedjiev/emptypipes/about.md

 #### Bio ####

-My name is Peter and I'm a PhD student working on modelling the tertiary structure of RNA molecules at the [Theoretical Biochemistry Group](http://www.tbi.univie.ac.at) at the University of Vienna.
+I'm a PhD student working on modelling the tertiary structure of RNA molecules at the [Theoretical Biochemistry Group](http://www.tbi.univie.ac.at) at the University of Vienna.

 #### Contact ####